ryanozx/tp/docs/UserGuide.md

 #### Removing a leave application: `delete-leave`

 Use the `delete-leave` command to remove a leave application from HRMate.
 This command will remove the specified leave application from the leave list.

+Here's how to use the `delete-leave` command to remove a leave application:

 1. Type in the following command in the command box: `delete-leave LEAVE_LIST_INDEX`, and replace `LEAVE_LIST_INDEX` with the index of the leave application you wish to remove.
  - For instance, referring to the figure below: if you wanted to remove the leave application titled "medical leave" with employee "Bernice Yu", you would type in `delete-leave 2` in the command box.